jarad/ConferenceOnPredictiveInferenceInSports/content/authors/sameer-deshpande/_index.md

     url: 'https://stat.wisc.edu/staff/deshpande-sameer/'

 # Short bio (displayed in user profile at end of posts)
-bio: Schuckers is a leading figure in sports data science, recently appointed as a professor at UNC Charlotte’s School of Data Science.
-With a prolific career, he has authored numerous papers focusing on data analysis in sports, notably in ice hockey.
+bio: Sameer is an Assistant Professor in the Department of Statistics at the University of Wisconsin–Madison.

 # Social Networking